akshat009/story-video-block/readme.txt

 * **One field, auto-detected** — paste a URL from YouTube, Vimeo, Dailymotion, Facebook, Twitch, Wistia, Loom, TikTok, VideoPress, or a self-hosted `.mp4`/`.webm`/`.ogg`/`.mov` file.
 The provider and video ID are detected automatically.
 * **Poster image** — auto-pulled from YouTube, Dailymotion, and Loom, or upload your own for any provider.
 * **Click-to-load playback** — no video player loads until the visitor clicks play, keeping the page fast.
-Built on the Interactivity API.
+* **No React, no jQuery on the front end** — the click-to-play interaction runs on WordPress's native `@wordpress/interactivity` module (a script module, not a classic script), not a framework.
+Nothing is shipped to visitors just to swap a poster image for a video embed.
 * **Configurable play button** — 4 built-in icon shapes x 3 color styles, and extendable via WordPress filters if you want to bring your own icon library.
 * **Testimonial mode** — swap the heading/description for a quote, author name, author title, and avatar.
 * **Media position** — video on the left or right of the content.